Suomi NPP: Ozone Mapping and Profiler Suite (OMPS)

 The Ozone Mapping and Profiler Suite (OMPS) measures the ozone layer in our upper atmosphere tracking the status of global ozone distributions, including the ozone hole.
 It also monitors ozone levels in the troposphere.
 OMPS extends out 40-year long record ozone layer measurements while also providing improved vertical resolution compared to previous operational instruments.
 Closer to the ground, OMPS's measurements of harmful ozone improve air quality monitoring and when combined with cloud predictions; help to create the Ultraviolet index.
 OMPS has two sensors, both new designs, composed of three advanced hyperspectral-imaging spectrometers.

 Clouds and the Earth's Radiant Energy System (CERES)

-The Clouds and the Earth's Radiant Energy System (CERES) will be used to study the Earth's radiation budget.
+The Clouds and the Earth's Radiant Energy System (CERES) is used to study the Earth's radiation budget.
 Monitoring the amount of energy emitted and reflected by the planet, it measures both solar energy reflected by the Earth and heat emitted by our planet.
 This solar and thermal energy are key parts of the Earth's radiation budget.
 CERES instrument continues a multi-year record of the amount of energy entering and exiting from the top of the atmosphere of Earth.
 It will provide scientists with needed long-term, stable data sets to make accurate projections of global climate change.